johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

  - It works out of the box with Sony PS3 and XBox 360.
  - It works with the [Titan One](https://www.amazon.com/ConsoleTuner-Titan-One-Xbox-playstation-4/dp/B00LH5XZQS) dongle to provide access to Sony PS4 and XBox 360.
  - If you use an accessibility switch there are five 3.5mm switch jacks on the circuit to provide extra input areas.
- - **You can build your own interface with physical hardware or software to make gaming accessible.**
+ - **You can build your own interface with physical hardware or software.**

 ## Backstory: "So your hands don't work as expected...""
 The Sony PS3 dualshock controller has 17 buttons and 2 analog [joy]sticks.
 The controller is typically used where one side of the controller moves a character and the other side controls the "tools" for the character, this setup works fine for a person that has the use of both hands.